 Council Meeting held Wednesday, January 14th 1914 at 7.00 pm

 Minutes.
-Minutes of the last meeting were read and passed.
+The Minutes of the previous meeting were read and passed.

 Finance.
-The monthly financial statement was submitted by the Treasurer.
+The financial statement was presented by the Treasurer.